cloudfoundry/loggregator-release/README.md

 ## Security Configurations
 In order to secure transport of logs throughout the system, Loggregator needs several certificates to be generated for each of the components.
-You start this process by running the `/scripts/generate-certs`, and then configure the corresponding certificates for each of the components you are deploying.
+You start this process by running the `scripts/generate-certs`, and then configure the corresponding certificates for each of the components you are deploying.
 For more details see our [Certificate Configuration README](docs/cert-config.md)

 ## Streaming Application Logs

-Any user of CloudFoundry can experience Loggregator by using two simple interfaces for streaming application specific logs.
+Any user of Cloud Foundry can experience Loggregator by using two simple interfaces for streaming application specific logs.
 These do not require any special [User Account and Authentication(UAA)](https://github.com/cloudfoundry/uaa) Scope.

 ### Using the CF CLI
 The fastest way to see your logs is by running the `cf logs` command using the [CF CLI](https://github.com/cloudfoundry/cli).
-Check the [CloudFoundry CLI docs](http://cli.cloudfoundry.org/en-US/cf/logs.html) for more details.
+Check the [Cloud Foundry CLI docs](http://cli.cloudfoundry.org/en-US/cf/logs.html) for more details.

 ### Forwarding to a Log Drain
-If you’d like to save all logs for an application in a third party or custom tool that expects the syslog format a log drain allows you to do so.
-Check the [CloudFoundry docs](https://docs.cloudfoundry.org/devguide/services/log-management.html) for more details.
+If you’d like to save all logs for an application in a third party or custom tool that expects the syslog format, a log drain allows you to do so.
+Check the [Cloud Foundry docs](https://docs.cloudfoundry.org/devguide/services/log-management.html) for more details.

 ## Consuming the Firehose